 The second is Beth Lipman, a Wisconsin resident first known as a glass artist now gaining renown as a conceptual artist.
 For those unfamiliar with the term, in conceptualism, the ideas involved in the work transcend the traditional measures of the medium alone.
 Conceptual art is usually presented as an installation, and Lipman, in her recent works, has essentially married the concepts of still-life paintings with glass sculpture.

 In the Adeline's Portal installation, Lipman reimagines and reinterprets items from the Myers household in clear glass.
 Of particular note is how she took a needlepoint sampler Adeline created around the turn of the 19th century, reinvented it in oversized glass, and then incorporated the sampler into the overall installation.
 It's as if the hand of Adeline is still at work through the hands of Beth.

 Adeline's Portal is on display at the Moses Myers House, 323 E. Freemason St. in downtown Norfolk.
-It is open Wednesday through Sunday, noon to 5 p.m., and admission is free.
+It is open Saturday and Sunday, noon to 5 p.m., and admission is free.

 Adeline Myers' birthday, like that of her siblings, was recorded in the Myers family Bible.
 Click image to enlarge.

 She loved music; she sang and played both the harp and the pianoforte.